How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 How to Fix the NET::ERR_CERT_REVOKED Error

-The NET::ERR_CERT_REVOKED Error is the result of an issue with the SSL on the server end.
+The NET::ERR_CERT_REVOKED Error results from an issue with the SSL on the server end.
 However, some minor issues on the user end can also trigger this message.
 Read to find out how to fix it!

-Many of you might have witnessed this error, while some of you might not have.
-The core issue for this error relates to the use of an SSL certificate.
+Many of you might have witnessed this error, while others might not.
+The core issue for this error relates to using an SSL certificate.
 There can be some issues with the SSL certificate installed on the server, or it can be something on the user’s side.

 What is the NET::ERR_CERT_REVOKED_Certificate Error?

-User information, such as search queries, user ids, and passwords, need to be encrypted as a prime requirement.
+User information, such as search queries, user IDs, and passwords, must be encrypted as a prime requirement.

 But these are not the sole reasons for it.
 There can be many other potential causes.
 Here are some of them!